 Do you “grow your own”?
 We have a small vegetable bed in our back garden, and in the summer we grow our own tomatoes, beans, courgettes, cucumbers and assorted other vegetables and herbs.
-It’s quite fun, they taste amazing, and Kipper enjoys mucking about in the soil, watering the plants, and of course picking and eating the resulting produce.
+It’s quite fun, they taste amazing, and my daughter Kipper enjoys mucking about in the soil, watering the plants, and of course picking and eating the resulting produce.

 Last summer, my Mum helpfully gave me a copy of the lovely book Home-grown Harvest, which is described as ‘delicious ways to enjoy your seasonal fruit and vegetables’.
-It is packed with fabulous and inspiring recipes and ideas, and I’ve also enjoyed leafing through and admiring the terrific photography in the book, as well as cooking from it.
+It is packed with fabulous and inspiring recipes and ideas.
+I’ve also enjoyed leafing through and admiring the terrific photography in the book, as well as cooking from it.

-However, some of the recipes need… tweaking 🙂
+However, some of the recipes need… tweaking.
+Ahem.

 The recipe for these gorgeous braised carrots started life in the book as ‘roasted carrots with barley risotto’.
-I made it as written the first time, but some of the measurements seemed to be way out – in particular, their recipe only calls for 2 cloves of garlic between 4 people.
+I made it as written the first time, but some of the measurements seemed to be way out.
+In particular, their recipe only calls for 2 cloves of garlic between 4 people.
 What?!
 Half a clove each?
 The garlic is what MAKES this dish.
 It becomes soft, sweet, mellow, buttery… You can mash it into the barley or just munch the cloves straight from the pan.
 Only two cloves?
-Wrong wrong wrong.
+Wrong.
 As you can see, I’ve upped the amount slightly.

 I’ve made one or two other changes too, that I won’t bore you with.
 I do encourage you to check out the book though, if you get a chance.
 I’m looking forward to next summer’s harvest when I can try out a load more of the recipes in it.

 As we were eating this, Kipper suddenly announced, “I LOVE carrot fills!”

 What’s a carrot fill? asked DH and I in unison.